qiraxyz/anti-afk/README.md

 To run tests, just go to the [Pony.town](https://pony.town) and go to search bar and search Virius - SCript.

-Full tutorial in the youtube : Coming Soon.
+Full tutorial in the youtube : [Q I R A X Y Z](https://youtu.be/-y1a0NReWUw)